 In a career that spans decades, Mark Scobra has worked across numerous genres, from rock, to hip hop to everything in-between.
 He’s toured with some of the world’s biggest bands, taught music production at the Hawthorn Media Center for legendary manager Leila Steinberg, and he’s been entrenched in the underground L.A. hip hop scene, producing and recording for artists like Micky Avalon, The Shape Shifters, and Existereo, to name just a few.

 Mark is dedicated to empowering serious young artists to get the confidence, skills, and awareness it takes to find their way in today’s music industry.
 Besides the work he does as a mentor for Recording Connection, Mark produces music and audio for film and television and serves as audio director for Noize TV.
-We recently caught up with Mark who shared a number of insights on songwriting and tapping into one’s soul so read on!
+We recently caught up with him to get his thoughts on songwriting, creativity, and tapping into one’s soul.

 So Mark, what are the basics you wish people knew about songwriting?